marq24/emacberry.com/_docs/3010-audioalerts.md

 ## Summary after Recording

-Additionally, to the _Recording Stopped_ it's possible to get a announcement of a summary (total distance & total time) for your finished activity.
+Additionally, to the _Recording Stopped_ it's possible to get an announcement of a summary (total distance & total time) for your finished activity.

 ## More than 50 m offside / Back on track